 In this report, sociologist Grace Davie explores religion’s renewed visibility in public life, asking why we have got here and what the future holds.

-The Sacred is a new podcast hosted by Elizabeth Oldfield, Theos’ director.
+The Sacred is hosted by Elizabeth Oldfield, director of Theos think tank.

 Listen to The Sacred trailer.

 Elizabeth is host of The Sacred podcast.
 She was Theos’ Director from August 2011 – July 2021.
 She appears regularly in the media, including BBC One, Sky News, and the World Service, and writing in The Financial Times.

 Posted 6 December 2017

 See other recent events and articles

 Episode 1: We speak to Jonathan Rowson, director of Perspectiva, about his religious and spiritual past.
 08/12/17Podcast

 Episode 2: We speak to Pippa Evans, co–founder of the Sunday Assembly, the so–called ‘atheist church’.
 11/12/17Podcast